gurditsingh/hydeout/_posts/test.md

 	**What is the reason for this massive amount of surrogates keys collisions/duplication ?**
 	The thing is with monotonically increasing ID is, it returns a number between zero and some upper bound.
 And it only guarantees that the numbers are unique.
 So it will generate the same numbers for next batches.

-	**Possible Solution :** Since monotonically increasing ID starts with zero, we're going to add max value to it.
+	**Possible Solution :** we  going to add max value to it.
 And so we're gonna do this all over again.
 So we will take the max value Plus a range of IDs to generate SK for the second and subsequent attempts and by this we've achieved uniqueness, which is a very important criteria in surrogate keys.

 	 **Let’s create a sample job (Job-2) to generate surrogate keys with max value**